-Each delegation should submit a position paper that addresses the two issues on the agenda, and they can be sent to Samantha Moik at smm302@pitt.edu.
-Papers (in Microsoft Word .doc or .docx format) must be received by Wednesday, February 17, in order to be considered.
+Each delegation may submit a position paper that addresses the two issues on the agenda, sent to Samantha Moik at smm302@pitt.edu.
+Papers (in Microsoft Word .doc or .docx format) must be received by Thursday, February 6, 2025, in order to be considered for awards.